 The Episcopal School of Acadiana was established in 1979, with Middle and Upper Schools for grades 6 through 12.
 ESA’s founders emphasized three main pillars: the best academic program in our geographic area; an institution drawing on the history and traditions of the Christian church; and a solid athletic program with intramural and varsity teams.
 In August of 1979, eleven teachers and 87 students met in the basement of the First Baptist Church in Lafayette, Louisiana.

 In 1980, ESA moved to a new campus in Cade, Louisiana.
-The seventy-five acre (now one hundred acre) site donated by Mrs. Betty Smedes Jardine had once housed her family’s Oasis Plantation and Sugar Mill, and today the site still remains in the midst of a working sugarcane farm.
+The seventy-five acre (now one hundred acre) site donated by Mrs. Betty Smedes Jardine had once housed her family’s Oasis Sugar Mill, and today the site still remains in the midst of a working sugarcane farm.

 In 2004, ESA opened a Lower School in Lafayette to serve grades PK3 through 5.
 Its program is founded on the Schoolwide Enrichment Model, a model developed by Joseph Renzulli of the University of Connecticut, a leader in the field of gifted education, and emphasizes independence, problem-solving, creative thinking and continued progress for every child in the program - priorities that are mirrored in the Middle and Upper Schools.